Iraneus/betamedneed/_services/credit.md

 Contact MedNeed support to make request.
 <br>

-Medical care providers can get more <a href="/services/loans">loans</a> from various financial institutions and partners curated by MedNeed.
+Medical care providers can get more <a href="/services/loans">loans</a> from various financers and partners curated by MedNeed.
 The terms and loan amounts vary for each loan provider.
 See the <a href="/services/loans">loans</a> page for more details.